The Best Of Granville Island, A Complete Guide

-Whether you’re a foodie, a family with tots in tow or someone who can’t resist the urge to browse little nooks and crannies, Granville Island has a bit of everything.
-Not technically on an island, Vancouver’s famous landmark is a peninsula under the Granville Street Bridge’s southern section.
+Whether you’re a foodie, a family with tots in tow, or someone who can’t resist the urge to browse little nooks and crannies, Granville Island has a bit of everything.
+Not technically on an island, Vancouver’s famous landmark is a peninsula tucked beneath the southern section of the Granville Street Bridge.

 The 35-acre parcel is home to almost 300 businesses that provide 2,500 jobs.
 Attracting over ten million visitors a year, Granville Island should be on every Vancouver itinerary.